Business etiquette: Importance, types, and how to improve

 Knowing how to conduct yourself properly across various professional situations with grace and respect boosts your confidence.
 This assurance allows you to handle uncertainties effectively and eventually, leading to a more productive and confident interaction.

-2. Projects trust and authority
+2. Build trust and authority

 Good business etiquette showcases your professionalism, making others perceive you as trustworthy, competent, reliable, and respectful.
 This positive impression enhances trust and reinforces your authority within your role.